Are funeral plans safe?

 - the money isn't paid to the funeral director until the time of need

-All these points ensure that your money is safe regardless of what happens to the funeral plan provider or the funeral director, as in the event of the funeral director going into liquidation your money will be reallocated to an alternative local funeral director.
+All these points ensure that your money is safe regardless of what happens to the prepaid funeral plan or direct cremation funeral plan provider or the funeral director, as in the event of the funeral director going into liquidation your money will be reallocated to an alternative local funeral director.

-At around £3,600 funeral plans are a significant purchase and so you want to be sure that when you purchase a plan, that your family will receive the services that you have paid for..
+At around £3,600 for a traditional funeral plan and £1,495 for a direct cremation, they are a significant purchase and so you want to be sure that when you purchase a plan, that your family will receive the services that you have paid for.

 How are funeral plans regulated?